Bikeman868/OwinFramework/readme.md

 Using only the OWIN specification I can't use any session or authentication middleware I like and have it work with any output rendering framework I like because these things don't know how to talk to each other.
-In addition as a developer I have to undestand all the dependencies bewteen middleware components from different sources to be able to configure a working application.
+In addition as a developer I have to understand all the dependencies bewteen middleware components from different sources to be able to configure a working application.

 I think we can do much better than this.
 I want to be able to choose any middleware